 The Scriptures in view here are the Old Testament.
-That is what the Jewish family of Timothy and Lois and Eunice knew and believed and loved.
+That is what the Jewish family of Timothy, Lois, and Eunice knew, believed, and loved.
 But there are really good reasons for treating the New Testament as having the same God-breathed authority.

-- One is that Jesus saw his own teaching on a par with Scripture (Matthew 5) and having the authority of God (John 14:10, “I do not speak on my own authority, but the Father who dwells in me does his works.”).
+One is that Jesus saw his own teaching on par with Scripture (Matthew 5) and having the authority of God.
+For example, John 14:10: “I do not speak on my own authority, but the Father who dwells in me does his works.”

-- Another is that Jesus prepared for his apostles to speak with divine authority for the sake of the church (John 16:13, “When the Spirit of truth comes, he will guide you into all the truth.”).
+Another is that Jesus prepared for his apostles to speak with divine authority for the sake of the church.
+For example, John 16:13: “When the Spirit of truth comes, he will guide you into all the truth.”

-- Another is that the apostles claimed to be inspired by God (1 Cor.
-2:13, “We impart this in words not taught by human wisdom but taught by the Spirit.”).
+Another is that the apostles claimed to be inspired by God.
+For example, 1 Corinthians 2:13: “We impart this in words not taught by human wisdom but taught by the Spirit.”

-- Another is that Peter said that Paul’s letters were part of the authoritative Scriptures (2 Peter 3:16, Some twist his letters “as they do the other Scriptures.”).
+Another is that Peter said that Paul’s letters were part of the authoritative Scriptures.
+For example, 2 Peter 3:16: some twist his letters “as they do the other Scriptures.”